DXView Operation

 Databases

-DXView employs four databases
+DXView employs eight databases

 The DXCC Database cross references callsigns to DXCC entities and where possible to regions within DXCC entities; it also provides information about these entities and regions, such as local time offsets, CQ zones, ITU zones, and IOTA tags.
 The DXCC database is maintained in DXView's Databases folder in a file named DXCC.mdb and must be present for DXView to run.
 While the DXCC database is centrally maintained and distributed, DXView includes facilities for managing it yourself; to display or modify entries in the DXCC Database, click the Info window's DXCC button.

 The IOTA Database cross references IOTA tags to descriptions, locations, and parent DXCC entities.
-The IOTA database is maintained in DXView's Databases folder in a file named IOTA.mdb.If the IOTA database is not present, DXView will be unable to locate and describe an island via its IOTA tab.
+The IOTA database is maintained in DXView's Databases folder in a file named IOTA.mdb.If the IOTA database is not present, DXView will be unable to

 The USAP Database contains callsigns and locations for stations in the United States, Hawaii, Alaska, Puerto Rico, US Virgin Islands, Guam, Marianas Islands, or American Samoa; a station's location is determined from the zipcode on file for that callsign with the US Federal Communications Commission.
 The USAP database is maintained in DXView's Databases folder in a file named USAP.mdb.
 If the USAP database is not installed, the approximate location of callsigns from the above DXCC entities will be determined from DXCC database search results alone -- which can be inaccurate for callsigns in these DXCC entities.